fauna-labs/edge-gateway-sample-cloudflare/README.md

 3. Deployed the API to your custom domain in the previous step.

 ### Deploy the SPA
-1. Start a new project directory and run this Wranger command:
+1. Start a new project directory and run this Wranger command inside it:
    ```
    wrangler init --site vue-app-edge-gateway
    ```